bitsofinfo/io-event-reactor-plugin-chokidar/README.md

 # io-event-reactor-plugin-chokidar
-Chokidar filesystem event io-event-reactor monitor plugin
+Chokidar filesystem event monitor plugin for the io-event-reactor module